yukikitayama/music/music_theory.md

 The strong beat in cut time occurs on beat 1 of each measure.
 Cut time is useful for reading music that is meant to be played at **fast tempos**.
 2/2 meter sometimes appears for the readability of notes in scores.

+**Simple meter** is any meter in which the pulse can be divided by two.
+In simple meter, **pulse** refers to the beat.
+- **Duple meter** is any meter in which there are 2 pulses per measure.
+- **Triple meter** is any meter in which there are 3 pulses per measure.
+- **Quadruple meter** is any meter in which there are 4 pulses per measure.

+**Compound meter** is any meter in which the pulse can be divided by three.
+In compound meter, pulse refers to the perceived beat.

+**Complex meter** is any meter that is a combination of duple, triple, or quadruple meters.